bioinf-mcb/Metagenomic-DeepFRI/README.md

 - GO_term/EC_numer - predicted GO term or EC number (dependent on mode)
 - Score - DeepFRI score, translates to model confidence in prediction.
 Details in [publication](https://www.nature.com/articles/s41467-021-23303-9).
 - Annotation - annotation from ontology
 - Neural_net - type of neural network used for prediction (gcn = Graph Convolutional Network; cnn = Convolutional Neural Network).
-GCN (Graph Convolutional Network) is employed when structural information is available in the database, allowing for generally more confident predictions.
+GCN (Graph Convolutional Network) is used when structural information is available in the database, allowing for generally more confident predictions.
+When there are no proteins above similarity cut-off (50% identity by default), CNN is used.
 - DeepFRI_mode:
    ```
    mf = molecular_function